Skip to main content

 What happens if a Process is set as Private

-• Only the users listed in the stakeholder section have access
+• Only users listed in the Stakeholders section have access, regardless of the status of the process/value stream.

 Did this answer your question?